 As the film editor on this project, it was important to me that the music chosen for this film needed to convey the right atmosphere and tone.
-Fortunately, my sister Jacqueline Langham is a very creative music composer and kindly agreed to compose the music for this film.
+Fortunately, my sister Jacqueline Langham is a very creative music composer and kindly agreed to compose this film’s music.
 To brief Jacqueline about the Christian Cole film story, I sent her Pamela’s proposed draft script, and we discussed some ideas for the potential music.
-After filming, I sent her an edit of the whole film script which had been read to the camera by the actor Prince Plockey.
+After filming, I sent her an edit of the whole film script, which had been read to the camera by the actor Prince Plockey.
 Jacqueline soon composed a beautiful selection of varied and unique music.
-It proved to be a perfect match for the story and was of great help to me during the editing process when selecting the right music to the changing situations in the Christian Cole story.
+It proved to be a perfect match for the story and was of great help to me during the editing process when selecting the right music for the changing situations in the Christian Cole story.

 Production filming days

 We had two days of filming scheduled for this historical film production – one day in Oxford and one day in London.
 Both filming days were long but very enjoyable – creative and rewarding.
 Luckily, we had dry weather and sunshine for both.
-For each filming day, I had secured the support of one assistant and very much appreciated the help they gave me with everything which included moving a lot of filming kit.
-For the Oxford filming day I was assisted by the helpful and talented ex-Goldsmiths student Silvio Ugarelli Lima who also filmed with a second camera.
-For the London day of filming the very multiskilled artist, prop maker Marko Waschke helped with the actor’s costume dressing and as a stagehand.
+For each filming day, I had secured one assistant’s support and very much appreciated the help they gave me with everything, which included moving a lot of filming kit.
+For the Oxford filming day, I was assisted by the helpful and talented ex-Goldsmiths student Silvio Ugarelli Lima who also filmed with a second camera.
+For the London day of filming, the very multiskilled artist, prop maker Marko Waschke helped with the actor’s costume dressing and as a stagehand.